 If you mistakenly execute a TRUNCATE statement, it is much more difficult to recover, and you may loose data in the process.
 The TRUNCATE command does log the pages it removes, so it is possible to recover the pages using some advanced code.

-Here are some reasons to use TRUNCATE:
+Here are some reasons to use TRUNCATE versus DELETE:

 - You need to have a super quick way of clearing out table data.
 I can see this occurring when you need to repeatedly import test data or you have routines that use work tables or scratch tables to store information.